gybfefe/redCli/README.md

-# 🎮 CursesReddit TUI: Browse Reddit like a Terminal Pro 🚀
+# 🎮 redCli: Browse Reddit like a Terminal Pro

 [![Insert cool GIF/Screenshot here showing the TUI in action!]](link-to-gif-if-you-make-one)